Updated May 15, 2023

-- Committed: Takes the file from the staging area and stores to snapshot permanently in the git
+- Committed: Takes the file from the staging area and stores it to snapshot permanently in the git.

 - Staged: Adds snapshots to the staging area.

-- GIT directory: It stores the object database where cloning takes place in the repository to another remote computer.
+- GIT directory: It stores the object database where cloning occurs in the repository to another remote computer.

-- Working tree: Files are pulled out from the database and placed on the disk for modifications.
+- Working tree: Files are removed from the database and placed on the disk for modifications.

-- Staging area: This acts as an index part which directs to go the next commit.
+- Staging area: This acts as an index part that directs to go to the next commit.

 GIT hub has six main steps when implemented.
-They are creating a branch, add commits, open a pull request, review code, merge, deploy.
+They create a branch, add commits, open a pull request, review code, merge, and deploy.

 Characteristics of GIT

-- They are free and open source with multiple backups and added staging area.
+- They are free and open-source, with multiple backups and added staging areas.

 - GIT has the last commit (undo operations) and revert options for unnecessary changes.

-- It has the good feature called Restore delete commit which is essential in larger projects.
+- It has a good feature called Restore delete a commit, which is essential in larger projects.

-- They have good security protection against alteration of files and maintains the authentic history of source files.
+- They have good security protection against the alteration of files and maintain the authentic history of source files.
 In git, any revision is given a 40-bit key for all the repositories copies.

-- GIT has better flexibility by supporting non-linear development workflows for both large and smaller projects.
-They read data directly from the local
+- GIT has better flexibility by supporting non-linear development workflows for large and smaller projects.
+They read data directly from the local.

-- GIT has integrity (means they are check-summed) with SHA-1 inside and distributed development (changes are copied from one repository to the other).
+- GIT incorporates integrity (check-summed) with SHA-1 internally and enables distributed development by copying changes from one repository to another.

-- They make use of pack file which stores a large number of compressed object files in a single file.
-In Git we can easily work with own workflow (feature based workflow).
+- They make use of a pack file that stores a large number of compressed object files in a single file.
+In Git, we can efficiently work with our workflow (feature-based workflow).

-- They have good compatibility with protocols like HTTP, FTP, rsync to publish the repositories and have portable control systems.
+- They have portable control systems and are compatible with protocols like HTTP, FTP, and rsync to publish the repositories.

-- The basic characteristics include they support whole package versions.
+- The essential characteristics include they support full package versions.
 For remote connectivity, they use HTTP for read-only access.
 Branches are light -weighted.

 - GIT in product management – they give up more frequent customer feedback and updates.